Masa331/money_xsd/README.md

 # Money XSD

-This repository contains Money XSD schemas
+This repository contains Money XML schemas and some basic XML examples.

-Schemas were copied from Money S3 desktop installation and normalized.
-They aren't on-line anywhere.
+Schemas in `schemas/` dir were copied from Money S3 desktop installation and normalized(only indentation fixes).

-Normalization means only indentation fix now.
+Examples in `examples/` are custom made by me.

 ## Changelog